csswizardry/csswizardry.github.com/_posts/2017-01-17-ack-for-css-developers.md

 [Ack](http://beyondgrep.com/) is a powerful and very user-friendly alternative to grep.
 Designed for programmers, it’s purpose-built to run searches over source code.
-By default it will ignore your `.git` or `.svn` directories, and you can tell it which types of files you’d like it to search in!
+By default it will ignore your `.git` or `.svn` directories, and you can tell it which types of files you’d like it to search in.
 For example:

 ```
 $ ack --html "foo"